memory125/magic-vue/README.md

 # magic-vue
-This repo focuses on vue learning.
+This repo is focusing on vue learning.